 2 Realistic ways to earn from watching videos

 Now that you know how to spot scam sites and you know the unethical sites you need to avoid, it’s time we talk about the realistic and ethical ways you can earn from watching YouTube videos.
-These are the two options I’ve found that are truly worth your time.
+These are the two options I’ve found that are worth your time, in my opinion.

 I will keep updating this guide if I find new ways, so make sure to bookmark this page and check on it from time to time for new opportunities.